 7

-8# PRM: evaluates each step independently as the solution is built.
+8# PRM: evaluates each step given the question and preceding steps.

 9# This lets the search algorithm prune bad paths before they grow.